kosli-dev/secure-sdlc-process-template/content/process/ssdlc/process/security.md

 * Implement security scanning in the pipeline
 * Act in a timely manner to security issues
 * Consider security concerns in code reviews and software design

+## How we implement this control

+* We use [snyk](https://snyk.io/) to scan code and dependencies in our CI/CD pipelines
+* We record snyk scans in Kosli and control/monitor that no artifact with missing and/or failed snyk scans run in production

+While not mandatory for our process, we additionally:

+* Run continuous nightly snky scans on containers in production in case new vulnerabilities are found in running assets